emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-actualize-properties.md

 # Actualize properties

-In this microlearning we will focus on situation where a existing property needs a change of value and how to put this value into effect in your environmemt.
+In this microlearning, we will focus on the situation where an existing property needs a change of its value and how to put this value into effect in your environment.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 7th 2021
+- Last update: February 7th, 2021
 - Required reading time: 3 minutes

 ## 1. Prerequisites